smartmonkeyio/knowledgebase/docs/README.md

-# SmartMonkey Support Center
+# SmartMonkey Documentation

-Welcome to SmartMonkey's **Support** Center.
-In this page you'll find information about all the SmartMonkey products.
+Welcome to SmartMonkey's **Documentation** Center.
+In this page you'll find information about all the SmartMonkey products and API.

 ## Product guides
 |    Product  | Description     |